eventide-project/docs/user-guide/retrieving/batch.md

 The `MessageStore::Postgres::Get` class is a utility that retrieves a single batch of messages from a stream.

-The `Get` class behaves similarly to a [reader](./), except that it doesn't continue to reader a stream.
+The `Get` class behaves similarly to a [reader](./), except that it doesn't continually retrieve subsequent batches of messages.
 It retrieves a single batch and terminates.

 The reader uses the `Get` class to retrieve messages.
 While it's mostly intended for internal use, it an be useful when building tools or any time that directly retrieving a batch of messages is necessary.